pack-it-forms/pack-it-forms/README.md

 This is the simplest possible template value, with just the name of the template to use.
 Some template types require additional information, in which case it can be supplied after the template name, separated by a colon.
-For example, if the query string of the document contains a `msgno` parameter with the value `ABC001`, then:
+For example, if the message number is `ABC001`, then:

-        The msgno is {{query-string:msgno}}.
+        The msgno is {{environment:msgno}}.

 will result in the output text: